JAlcocerT/JAlcocerT/content/blog/entrep-audio.md

 ### Simple md Editor

-Later, on I added simple **markdown edition** capabilities (there were few candidates)
+Later, on I added simple **markdown edition** capabilities (there were few candidates and the vibe coding was strong)

-1. Monaco Editor (VS Code Editor) - RECOMMENDED (and this is the one **cursor went for**, enough for a quick edit) ⭐
+1. Monaco Editor (VS Code Editor) - RECOMMENDED (and this is the one **cursor went for**, enough for a quick edit)

 Pros: Full VS Code experience, syntax highlighting, IntelliSense, built-in markdown preview
 Cons: Larger bundle size (~2MB)
 Best for: Professional editing experience

 ![Monaco Editor inside a FastAPI powered audio WebAPP](/blog_img/GenAI/audio/fastapi-markdown-editor.png)

-2. CodeMirror 6 - LIGHTWEIGHT ⭐
+2. CodeMirror 6 - LIGHTWEIGHT
 Pros: Lightweight, fast, good markdown support, customizable
 Cons: Less features than Monaco
 Best for: Balanced performance and features